MagiCircles/MagiCircles/README.md

     collectible = models.CollectibleCard
 ```

-Customize the MagiCollection of the collectible itself:
+You can customize the MagiCollection of the collectible itself:

 ```python
 from magi.magicollections import MagiCollection